Your Cloud. Your Hardware. No Virtualization Tax.

 Three open-source software products built on split-kernel architecture.
 Download from GitHub, deploy on your infrastructure.

-Multikernel Cloud
+Multikernel Private Cloud

 Multikernel Sandbox